Portfolio-Projects42/front-end-projects/docs-projects/blog/introducing-modern-web/index.md

 There is a beta version of the test runner available today on NPM as `@web/test-runner`.
 It is almost feature-complete, we will have a v1 release soon!

-If you want get started now take a look at our Web Test Runner [Getting Started Guide](../../guides/test-runner/getting-started.md).
+If you want get started now take a look at my Web Test Runner [Getting Started Guide](../../guides/test-runner/getting-started.md).

 ## Web Dev Server

 `es-dev-server` is the most popular package at Open Web Components, but it is not specific to web components alone.
-That's why we're working on its spiritual successor in the modern web project.
+That's why we're working on its spiritual successor in the WebDevHub project.
 We will call it web dev server, and it will be published as `@web/dev-server`.

-If you're doing buildless development, you can use any web server for development.
-Our dev server helps out by providing developer productivity features and making your code compatible with older browsers.
+If you're doing buildless development, you can use any web server for development. my dev server helps out by providing developer productivity features and making your code compatible with older browsers.

 ### Highlights